enowars/enowars10-service-flagdrive/documentation/FRONTEND.md

-# FlagDrive Frontend
+# FlagDrive Frontend Architecture

-The frontend of FlagDrive is a single-page application (SPA) for the ENOWARS10 "Hack the Government" Attack/Defense CTF.
-It is built using [Leptos](https://leptos.dev/) (a Rust web framework) and styled with [Tailwind CSS v4](https://tailwindcss.com/).
+The frontend of FlagDrive is built using [Leptos](https://leptos.dev/) (a Rust web framework) and styled with [Tailwind CSS v4](https://tailwindcss.com/).

 ## Prerequisites

-To build and run this frontend, you will need the following tools installed on your system:
+To build and run the frontend locally, you will need the following tools installed on your system:

 1. **Rust & Cargo**: The Rust toolchain.
    ```bash